 - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): means the level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - N/A: Not applicable ND: not detectable at testing limit ppb: parts per billion or micrograms per liter ppm: parts per million or milligrams per liter pCi/l: picocuries per liter (a measure of radioactivity). - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - Level 1 Assessment: A study of the water supply to identify potential problems and determine (if possible) why total coliform bacteria have been hound in our water system. - Level 2 Assessment: A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - N/A: Not applicable ND: not detectable at testing limit ppb: parts per billion or micrograms per liter ppm: parts per million or milligrams per liter pCi/l: picocuries per liter (a measure of radioactivity). - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

-Regulated Contaminant MCL, TT, or MRDL MCLG or MRDLG Level Detected Range Year Sampled Violation Yes / No Typical Source of Contaminant Inorganic Contami nants Arsenic (ppb) 10 0 2 N/A 2014 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Barium (ppm) 2 2 0.02 N/A 2014 No Discharge of drilling wastes; Discharge of metal refineries; Erosion of natural deposits Fluoride (ppm) 4 4 0.72 N/A 2017 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories.
-Sodium 1 (ppm) N/A N/A 33 N/A 2017 No Erosion of natural deposits.
-Radioactive Conta Radioactive Contaminants Alpha emitters (pCi/L) 15 0 Erosion of natural deposits Combined radium (pCi/L) 5 0 0.33 N/A 2014 No Erosion of natural deposits
+Regulated Contaminant MCL, TT, or MRDL MCLG or MRDLG Level Detected Range Year Sampled Violation Yes / No Typical Source of Contaminant Inorganic Contami nants Arsenic (ppb) 10 0 2 N/A 2014 no Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Barium (ppm) 2 2 0.02 N/A 2014 no Discharge of drilling wastes; Discharge of metal refineries; Erosion of natural deposits Fluoride (ppm) 4 4 0.75 N/A 2018 no Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories.
+Sodium (ppm) N/A N/A 33 N/A 2018 no Erosion of natural deposits.
+Radioactive Conta minants Alpha emitters (pCi/L) 15 0 Erosion of natural deposits Combined radium (pCi/L) 5 0 0.33 N/A 2014 no Erosion of natural deposits